-For the three months ended September 30, 2023, the Company did not recognize a provision or benefit for income taxes as it has incurred net losses.
-In addition, the net deferred tax assets generated from net operating losses are fully offset by a valuation allowance as the Company believes it is more likely than not that the benefit will not be realized.
+For the three and six months ended December 31, 2023, and December 31, 2022, the Company did not recognize a provision or benefit for income taxes as it has incurred net losses.
+In addition, the net deferred tax assets generated from net operating losses are fully offset by a valuation allowance as the Company believes it is not more likely than not that the benefit will be realized.